immersive art

 I made Descent of Ishtar in 1996 with $500 and an all-volunteer cast & crew.
 It received rave reviews in all local and national media, was staged 36 times, and toured across Canada.
 Many filmmakers approached me, wanting to make it into a film.

 I decided to move to Dubai as it seemed a better place to make my film dream come true.
-Three days after landing in Dubai, looking for an apartment, I received an email from the Canada Council saying they now had more funds and could award me a large grant, which I had been denied a year earlier.
-The grant aimed to get Canadian artists back to work after Covid, so I returned to Canada to make the film.
+Three days after landing in Dubai, looking for an apartment, I received an email from the Canada Council for the Arts saying they now had more funds and could award me a large grant, which I had been denied a year earlier.
+The grant aimed to get Canadian artists back to work after Covid, so I returned to Canada to make the film (and stayed).

 The ideas evolved over the years to include many dance styles and be an immersive experience.